grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [blackmagic media reference](https://dev.epicgames.com/documentation/en-us/unreal-engine/blackmagic-media-reference?application_version=5.0)
  * [blackmagic video io quick start for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blackmagic-video-io-quick-start-for-unreal-engine?application_version=5.0)
  * [blend gameplay animation to cinematic animation in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blend-gameplay-animation-to-cinematic-animation-in-unreal-engine?application_version=5.0)
+   * blend gameplay animation to or from animation inside your Level Sequence.
+Typically this is done to create seamless transitions into and out of a cinematic, which includes blending both the player animation and the player camera
+   * Normally when animating characters in Sequencer, the Animation Mode property automatically changes to Use Custom Mode.
+     Custom Mode is a special Sequencer-specific Animation Blueprint, different from the one used to animate the player in gameplay.
+     In order to blend characters between Sequencer to Gameplay, you cannot use Custom Mode, and must instead use the same Animation Blueprint the character uses in gameplay
+   * When animating characters in Sequencer using their Animation Blueprint, you must ensure that Animation Blueprint contains Slots, which provide a way to inject animation into the Anim Graph.
+Although mainly used to play animations from Montages, you can also use Slots to play animation from Sequencer.
+   * Slots are stored on the Skeleton
+   * create a blend out region at the end of the animation
+   * When Finished to Keep State
+   * Uneven Terrain character animation blending
+   * Set Cinematic Mode function to manually control input
+   * you may want to release control of the player before the blend sequence ends
  * [blend masks and blend profiles in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blend-masks-and-blend-profiles-in-unreal-engine?application_version=5.0)
  * [blend material functions in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blend-material-functions-in-unreal-engine?application_version=5.0)
  * [blend spaces in animation blueprints in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blend-spaces-in-animation-blueprints-in-unreal-engine?application_version=5.0)
  * [blend spaces in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blend-spaces-in-unreal-engine?application_version=5.0)
  * [blendables in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blendables-in-unreal-engine?application_version=5.0)
  * [blending animation blueprints with sequencer in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blending-animation-blueprints-with-sequencer-in-unreal-engine?application_version=5.0)
+   * take a the pose from an Animation Blueprint and blend it with animations defined inside a Level Sequence
+   * do so using a Slot node and the Weight property of an Animation Track in Sequencer
+   * By setting the Weight to 0.0, we are stating that we want to use no part of this Animation until we increase the Weight value.
+   * under Properties, notice the Slot Name, and the three Keys we added
  * [blending animations in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blending-animations-in-unreal-engine?application_version=5.0)
  * [blind accessibility features overview in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/blind-accessibility-features-overview-in-unreal-engine?application_version=5.0)
  * [bloom in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/bloom-in-unreal-engine?application_version=5.0)